-Please understand that this is a required course for the Machining / Industrial Machinist Technology program in order to prepare you for a successful career in the manufacturing and repair industries.
+Please understand that this is a required course for the ADN program in order to prepare you for NCLEX.
 Quality work and active participation is expected and not to be negotiated.
 As a general policy, grades will be taken in class.
 Any written assignments or tests will be graded outside of class.
 You can expect feedback on assignments within a week's time.